glider4/computepac/README.md

 (`test_sample.py`).
 This unit test will always pass.
 If it does not run, then something is wrong with pytest or your local setup (make sure you are in the right directory).
 The `tests` directory is set up to import all functions from `computepac` using an `__init__` file.

+## TODO / Future Additions

+Some additional modules that I want to generalize and bring to this repository:
+- Runge-Kutta 2
+- Euler's method
+- FTCS
+- Finite Difference schemes
+- possibly some application examples in transport or diffusion equations